NethServer/docs/administrator-manual/en/base_system2.rst

 ^^^^^^^^^^^^

 This setting can be used to enable or disable the shell Bash that is needed to use the cockpit server manager and the SSH service.
-You can override the shell of all users if this option is enabled.
+If this option is enabled the user's shell setting under the :guilabel:`Users and Groups` page is ignored and it is considered always enabled.

 User settings page
 ^^^^^^^^^^^^^^^^^^